 What is gestational diabetes?

-Gestational diabetes (GD) is a type of diabetes.
-The condition develops in pregnant women if their blood sugar levels get too high.
+Gestational diabetes (GD) is a type of diabetes that develops in pregnancy when blood sugar levels get too high.
 GD usually appears during the middle of pregnancy, between 24 and 28 weeks.

 How common is gestational diabetes in pregnancy?

-Between 2% and 10% of pregnant women in the U.S. develop gestational diabetes.
+Between 2% and 10% of pregnant people in the United States develop gestational diabetes.

 Symptoms and Causes